streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 ### Download accompanying code example

 The accompanying code example is available in its [official GitHub repository](#).
-You'll need to download or clone the repository to your computer.
+You'll need to download or clone the repository to your computer to complete this tutorial.

 You can use the `git clone` command to acquire the example code.